spraakbanken/swell-project/Normalization_guidelines.md

 3. There is currently no consensus on how to measure inter-annotator agreement for normalisation.
 Hence, inter-annotator agreement for error annotation can only be calculated for a given normalisation.
 Because of the separation of normalisation and error annotation, this is straightforward.

-4. An independent advantage of the separation of normalisation and annotation is that the resulting parallel corpus will be a highly valuable resource for development of automatic methods for identifying learner errors. --->
+4. An independent advantage of the separation of normalisation and annotation is that the resulting parallel corpus will be a highly valuable resource for development of automatic methods for identifying learner errors.

-## Why are different normalisations possible?
+## Why are different normalisations possible? --->

-Normalisation is not an unambiguous concept, and there will typically be multiple possible normalisations of a learner text, just as there are several correct translations of a sentence.
-(Our tool currently only allows for a single target hypothesis, so there is no way of encoding multiple hypotheses.)
-Generally speaking, there are two reasons for why different normalisations are possible:
+Ideally, the minimal target hypothesis corresponds to a purely form-based change which amounts tp the minimal changes needed to turn the learner sentence into a grammatical sentence in the target language.
+In practice, however, there will typically be multiple possible normalisations of a deviating expression in a learner text, just as there are several possible correct translations of a sentence.
+There are two reasons for this:

 1. Different target hypotheses can be assumed